Blue Badge Criteria

 If you're disabled or have a health condition that affects your mobility, you can apply for a Blue Badge

 Some people can get a blue badge automatically.
 This is called being eligible without further assessment.
 You fit into this group if one or more of the following applies to you:

 - you are registered as blind/severely sight impaired

 - you receive the War Pensioners’ Mobility Supplement

 - you receive the higher rate of the mobility component of Disability Living Allowance (DLA)

-- you receive the mobility component of Personal Independence Payment (PIP) and you scored at least 8 points in relation to the ‘moving around’ activity in the PIP assessment, or least 12 points in the mobility activity for planning and following journeys
+- you receive the mobility component of Personal Independence Payment (PIP) for being unable to walk further that 50 metres and scored at least 8 points in relation to the ‘moving around’ activity in the PIP assessment.

 - you have been awarded a lump sum benefit from the Armed Forces Compensation scheme (tariffs 1 to 8).
 You have also been certified as having a permanent and substantial disability which means you can’t walk or find walking very difficult

 - you receive a government grant towards your own vehicle.